-(Guelph, ON) – Exactly one week after his 20th birthday, New York Islanders rookie defenseman Noah Dobson unwrapped one of the only gifts worth waiting for; his first NHL goal.
+(New York, NY) – Exactly one week after his 20th birthday, New York Islanders rookie defenseman Noah Dobson unwrapped one of the only gifts worth waiting for; his first NHL goal.

 After winning an offensive zone draw early in the second period, Ryan Pulock corralled the loose puck and circulated it out to Dobson who was positioned along the right boards.
 Dobson wired a shot seemingly sailing wide when fate intervened, as it took a fortunate redirection off of the glove of Detroit’s Alex Biega and snuck in past goaltender Calvin Pickard to make it 6-1 in the Isles 8-2 win.